microsoft/goodpoints/README.md

 > A more efficient JAX implementation with GPU and CPU support is also available in [`goodpoints.jax.kt.kt`](goodpoints/jax/kt.py).

+---
-The primary function for speeding up kernel thinning with Compress++ is the Cython-based `compresspp_kt` function in the `compress` module:
+The primary function for speeding up kernel thinning with Compress++ is the `compresspp_kt` function in the `compress` module:
 ```python
 from goodpoints import compress
 coreset = compress.compresspp_kt(X, kernel_type, g=g, mean0=mean0)